mstocco/mariostoc.co/content/traininglog/20220417-ironman2022-19weeksout.md

 Descent sleep last night and I am feeling fresher today.

-My right ankle (joint) was sore and all three of us complained of heavy legs to start today's run.
-That ankle took a long time to loosen up too; maybe _ km.
-By that time we got to the hill on Admirals Road and I maintained a steady pace, over the top and then found a second wind that carried me up and over _Craigflower Hill_.
+My right ankle was sore and all three of us complained of heavy legs to start today's run.
+That ankle took a long time (7.5 km/47 minutes) to loosen up too; basically to the hill on _Admirals Road_.
+From there, I maintained a steady pace, over the top and then found a second wind that carried me up and over _Craigflower Hill_ (for a segment PR on Strava).

+Quads were pretty cooked afterwards and I rode the rollers (TT Bike, super easy effort) to finish the day.

 <!---->
 ## WEDNESDAY APR 20 🌦